hansstimer/gopassphrase/README.md

 Recommendations on keeping your computer secure
 ---
-* Use a 75bit passphrase for your finances i.e. anyone you give your credit card to, banks, brokerages, and email
+* Use a 75 bit passphrase for your finances i.e. anyone you give your credit card to, banks, brokerages, and email
-* Use a 60bit passphrase for non critical web sites
+* Use a 60 bit passphrase for non critical web sites
-* Use a 60bit passphrase for your desktop, if your hard drive is encrypted; otherwise use a 75bit one
+* Use a 60 bit passphrase for your desktop, if your hard drive is encrypted; otherwise use a 75 bit one
 * Use a password manager to keep track of unique passwords for each website that matters to you
 * Keep your passwords in a physical address book; a small one that you can keep in your wallet along with your money
+* Use a secure OS: OSX>Win, OpenBSD>FreeBSD>NetBSD>Linux, IOS>WP>Android
-* Use current version of your favorite OS - OSX>Win, OpenBSD>FreeBSD>NetBSD>Linux, IOS>WP>Android
+* Use the current version of your favorite OS
 * Keep your OS patched
 * Use a modern browser and keep it patched - Opera>Chrome>Firefox>IE>Safari
 * Don't use Flash in your browser, but if you have to have it, then use Chrome because it is built in and sandboxed
 * Keep all your applications patched
-* Don't fall for Phishing scams; assume any url in an email is bogus and will send you to a phishing site
+* Don't fall for phishing scams; assume any url in an email is bogus and will send you to a phishing site
 * Never use an application sent to you in an email
 * Never open documents sent to you from people you don't know
 * Only run applications that are signed and sandboxed
 * Keep your data backed up in multiple locations
-* When it is time to make a major OS upgrade (hopefully, yearly), backup, erase your OS drive, reinstall the OS and all Applications from scratch, then transfer your data back.
+* When it is time to make a major OS upgrade (hopefully, yearly), backup, zero your OS drive, reinstall the OS and all Applications from scratch, then transfer your data back.
 Use a new passphrase.